Oratorical conventions, communication ethics and rhetorical rules are being challenged. And an entire profession has been disoriented.

 12:00-12:45 • Lunch & Conversation with Your Industry Peers

-Speechwriters are your tribe, but your truest colleagues—the ones who can help you the most—are those who work in your industry.
-You’ll make those crucial connections at this organized luncheon session.
+Speechwriters are your tribe, but your truest colleagues—the ones who can help you the most—are those who work in your industry or sector.
+We’ll see to it that you make those crucial connections at this organized luncheon session.

 12:45-1:15 • PSA Crowdsource!

-In this fun, rapid-fire idea-jam, conference participants step up to the microphone and share tricks of the speechwriting and leadership communication trade.
+In this fun, fast-paced idea-jam, conference participants step up to the microphone and share with their peers tricks of the speechwriting and leadership communication trade.
+Bring an idea of your own!

 1:15-1:30 • Break